chauhan-maanya/Obstacle-Avoiding-Robot-Car-/README.md

 ___________________________________________________________________________________________________________________________________________________________________________________________________

-📍 Note
+### 🔧 Note

 This was a collaborative build.
-I worked on the physical setup, wiring, and planning logic.
-Now, I’m actively learning the coding part myself using online tutorials to fully understand and replicate it.
+I contributed to the physical setup, wiring, and planning the overall logic of the car.
+While I was not responsible for writing the Arduino code during the initial build, I am already proficient in C++ and am now actively learning to apply it in embedded systems and Arduino development.
+This repository documents my journey of taking full technical ownership of the project, including understanding, modifying, and optimizing the original code.